ogcule/health-services-iow/notes.md

 ```
 web: NODE_ENV=production node ./lib/server.js
 ```
+## Why will the form not submit in heroku?
+#### Answer: unique constraint "service_email_key"!!!
+In my heroku postgres service table I had set email to be unique.
+I had not realised this and wandered why was getting error when I was trying to submit.
+I found the error in the heroku logs.
+I should add more info on my error message I have when their is a problem with submitting the form.

+---

 to do:
 - tidy up npm scripts, how to work on development project without relying on heroku database, need some setting for development vs production.
 Look at webpack-dev-server , hot etc.